BEING A KING’S MESSENGER MAY BE A DANGEROUS JOB

 In those early days they had to defend the King’s despatches with sword and pistol, perhaps while riding in a rocking post-chaise through .a brigand-infested mountain pass.
 It was a dangerous job.
 The last Royal courier to lose his life went to look at his horses outside an Austrian inn during the Napoleonic wars and was never seen again.

 King’s Messengers carry a badge which consists of the Royal monogram with a silver greyhound as a pendant.
-King Charles II. was an exile in Holland when he founded the corps, and selected two English and two Dutch officials to carry his despatches.
+King Charles II. was an exile in Holland when he founded the corps and selected two English and two Dutch officials to carry his despatches.

-When they set out on their first journey the King Is reputed to have been at breakfast, and, pulling the silver porringer to him, he is said to have broken off the four greyhounds with which it was ornamented, giving one to each of his messengers as an identification and passport.
+When they set out on their first journey the King Is reputed to have been at breakfast, and, pulling the silver porringer to him, he is said to have broken off the four greyhounds with which it was ornamented, giving one to each of his messengers as identification and passport.

 In former times the occupation of King’s Messenger consisted to a considerable extent in serving the warrants issued by the Secretary of State for the apprehension of persons accused of high treason and other grave offenses against the State.
 Nowadays, however, they are principally employed in foreign service.

 The “diplomatic bag” that Is sent from the Foreign Office to an embassy or legation in another country is a short, stout sack made of closely woven canvas.
-Its opening closes very tightly and is doubly locked.
+Its opening closes very tightly and is double locked.
 In fact, it closes so tightly that during the last war, when the boat in which a King’s Messenger was traveling was torpedoed, the bag, being practically air-tight, floated.

-Fortunately it was rescued by another British ship; but the risk of State documents floating into enemy hands was revealed and caused the Foreign Office to have the bags weighted with lead and perforated.
+Fortunately, it was rescued by another British ship; but the risk of State documents floating into enemy hands was revealed and caused the Foreign Office to have the bags weighted with lead and perforated.
 Thus any bags now lost in the sea would sink to the bottom and be safe from prying enemy eyes.

 King’s Messengers are armed with a special red passport, which makes the bearer free of every Customs barrier, and a diplomatic “laissez-passer,” a beautiful document ornately engraved on banknote paper, which states that the bearer is “on the King’s business.”
 Sometimes it Is necessary for the messenger to use the latter to extricate himself from difficult and dangerous situations.